Kadantte/Visor-BootManager/README.md

 | `F`            | Enter firmware setup (works from anywhere)                           |
 | Mouse / touch  | Move to show a cursor; **single click** an icon to boot it, or a power icon to run it |

 ---

+## Immutable distros & OSTree (atomic deployments)

+Visor understands the **Boot Loader Specification (BLS)** entries that OSTree systems — Fedora Silverblue/Kinoite, Fedora CoreOS, bootc images, and anything using `kernel-install` — write to `loader/entries/*.conf`.
+No configuration
+needed: if Visor finds them (on the ESP, or on a separate `/boot` reachable via an efifs driver), it builds the menu automatically.

+- **One icon per OS.** All of an OS's deployments (current + rollback + older) collapse into a single icon.
+The newest boots by default.
+- **Browse versions with `v`.** Press `v` on the OS to turn the centre-info into a version browser: **Left/Right** step through deployments (current ↔ rollback ↔ older, with the version, role, and position shown), **Enter** boots the one shown, **Esc** backs out.
+The rollback is tinted amber so it's easy to spot.
+- **Automatic rollback safety net.** Visor honours **boot-counting** (`…+tries.conf`), the same mechanism `greenboot` uses: it decrements the counter before booting, and if a deployment's tries run out, it automatically defaults to the previous (rollback) deployment.
+No agent needed in the OS — it piggybacks on greenboot.
+(On a read-only `/boot` it simply skips the counter update.)

+If `/boot` is a separate ext4/btrfs partition, drop an efifs driver into `\EFI\visor\drivers\` so Visor can read the kernels there (see *Booting from non-FAT filesystems*).

+---